Skip to main content

 South Indian (Tamil Nadu) dish

-The NYT's #1 restaurant in NYC for 2025 and Michelin-starred — chef Vijay Kumar's fiery, region-specific Tamil cooking (lamb brain pepper fry, bone marrow varuval) is nothing like standard NYC Indian; reservations open two weeks out and disappear in minutes.
+NYT's #1 restaurant in NYC for 2025.
+Michelin-starred.
+Chef Vijay Kumar cooks fiery Tamil Nadu food: lamb brain pepper fry, bone marrow varuval.
+Nothing like standard NYC Indian.
+Reservations open two weeks out and disappear in minutes.

 Jewish-American deli dish

-The pastrami sandwich — cured for 30 days, sliced thick, served on rye with mustard — is the single most honest $25 you'll spend in this city; the chaotic ordering system (get a ticket, tip your carver) is part of the experience.
+The pastrami sandwich is cured for 30 days, sliced thick, served on rye with mustard.
+Probably the most honest $25 you'll spend in this city.
+The chaotic ordering system (get a ticket, tip your carver) is part of the experience.

 NY-style pizza by the slice dish

-The platonic ideal of a New York slice: thin, crispy-edged, pliable enough to fold, with exactly the right grease-to-sauce ratio — open until late and under $5 per slice.
+The platonic ideal of a New York slice: thin, crispy-edged, pliable enough to fold, with the right grease-to-sauce ratio.
+Open until late, under $5 per slice.

 Italian trattoria dish

-Consistently cited by Eater, NYT, and Time Out over multiple years as the best Italian in the city — the insalata verde and cacio e pepe are deceptively simple and hard to stop eating; no reservations, arrive early or expect a wait.
+Cited by Eater, NYT, and Time Out as the city's best Italian over multiple years.
+The insalata verde and cacio e pepe are deceptively simple and hard to stop eating.
+No reservations: arrive early or expect a wait.

 Korean fine dining (tasting menu) dish

-Ranked #1 in North America by the continent's inaugural 50 Best list (2025) and two Michelin stars — chef Junghyun Park's multi-course exploration of Korean culinary tradition is a splurge, but a genuinely singular meal.
+Ranked #1 in North America by 50 Best's inaugural continental list (2025).
+Two Michelin stars.
+Chef Junghyun Park works through Korean tradition over a long tasting menu.
+A splurge, but a singular meal.

 What to See